Brood XXII will next emerge in the year 2027.

-Magicicada Brood XXII, the Baton Rouge Brood, has started to emerge in Louisiana and Mississippi.
+Magicicada Brood XXII, the Baton Rouge Brood, emerged in Louisiana and Mississippi, as well as Ohio and Kentucky, in 2014.

 Update June 19: Signs of flagging from cicada egg laying are showing up.